How to apply for a university course

 Completing the UCAS application

 If you have questions on how to apply, you can talk to staff during a university open day visit.
-You will also find useful information in the UCAS Apply video below.

 The UCAS application is made online.
 Information required include:

 - personal details and information about support requirements.